theunicornguild/Track_My_Shows/03_searchbar/01_javascript_2_implementing_a_search_bar.md

-To make our project more user friendly let's implement a search bar for our list of shows.
+To make our project more user friendly let's implement a search bar for our list of shows which is our second card in the `Backlog`, so let's move it to `Doing`.
 In order to do that we need to create a new component and let's call it `SearchBar`.
 It will be inside our components folder `src/Components/SearchBar`.
 Before starting to write the code let's install some required packages for FontAwesome.
 FontAwesome is a font and icon toolkit based on CSS and LESS.
 In order to start using it we need to install the following packages:

 ```shell